 It’s a much more spiritual approach that coaches the student to use RV as a means to not only become a better person but also to improve the overall state of the human race.
 The modules are more like guided meditations than instructional recordings.

 The website contains lots of information and a free e-book if you join the mailing list.
 The Portal course costs $347 which can be paid in three installments.

 Morgan A. Farrell is a professional remote viewer who was personally vetted, assed, and trained by the aforementioned Major Ed Dames.
 He is the co-founder of MindMush Research Labs Ltd which provides “Specialist next level problem-solving done uniquely with groundbreaking Remote Viewing technology.“

 Michael Jaco’s Remote Viewing Courses & Personal Development

-His website offers all kinds of courses to suit various aspects of personal development, with a range of prices proportional to the content and intensity of the course.
+His website offers all kinds of courses to suit various aspects of personal development, with a range of prices proportional to the content and intensity of each.

 Opening to the Infinite by Stephan A. Schwartz

-Stephan A. Schwartz is the instructor for a three-week course in realtime presented on the GlideWing platform.
-As it’s live event you’ll have to check the site for the next available start date.
-The workshop subjects include remote viewing, lucid dreaming, and meditation.
+Stephan A. Schwartz is a remote viewer and the instructor for a three-week course in real-time presented on the GlideWing platform.
+As it’s a live event you’ll have to check the site for the next available start date.
+The workshop subjects include RV, lucid dreaming, and meditation.